pmahnke/mahnke-cocktails/recipe/margarita_mezcal.md

 stars: 0
 base_spirits: "Mezcal"
 youtube: "VBSjE-P_C58"
+description: "A modern twist on the classic Margarita that swaps tequila for its smoky cousin, mezcal."
 excerpt: |
   The Mezcal Margarita is a smoky, spicy twist on the classic margarita, swapping out tequila for mezcal.
 ---